 If an organisation fails to manage your data, then you could look to bring a claim for compensation against them.
 You can claim for the financial loss and any emotional distress that resulted from the breach.

-It is not necessary for you to show a loss, the fact that your data has breached is enough to allow for a claim for compensation.
+It is not necessary for you to show a loss, the fact that your data has been breached is enough to allow for a claim for compensation.

 What do I have to show before I can bring a claim for a data breach?

 For your claim to be successful you will need to show that the organisation that held your data has failed to take all reasonable steps to ensure the safety and security of your data and that, as a result of the negligence, your data was released or made available to other, non-related parties or organisations.
 The disclosure of your data must be without your consent.